andiosika/Flatiron_Capstone/README.md

 Once positive and negative sentiment was classified, cluster segment analysis was used to identify topics using Latent Dirichlet Allocation (LDA).

+In the positive reviews(highest rated), 4 main areas were identified in order of importance:
+* Well-Being, Information
+* Ease of Use and
+* Weight-Loss

-In the positive reviews(highest rated), 4 main areas were identified in order of importance: Well-Being, Information, Ease of Use, and Weight-Loss In the negative reviews(lowest rated), 3 main areas were identified in order of imporance: Technical Issyes, Billing Terms, and Ease of Use
+In the negative reviews(lowest rated), 3 main areas were identified in order of imporance:
+* Technical Issues
+* Billing Terms
+* Ease of Use

 Inline-style:
 ![Topic Frequency for 5 Star Reviews](topic_frequency_5_star.png)   ![Topic Frequency for 1 Star Reviews](topic_frequency_1_star.png)